+Rand Stanley,

-Rand Stanley, East Windsor Building Official
+East Windsor Building Official

 he Town of East Windsor Emergency Management prepares for and mitigates the effects of disaster on the lives and property for the residents and business owners in Town through leadership, coordination, and support in the four phases of Emergency Management: Mitigation, Preparedness, Response, and Recovery, within the NIMS (National Incident Management System) and ICS (Incident Command System) framework.
 Working with all town and emergency/public safety departments in Town such as Police, Fire, EMS, DPW, and others - We continue to work planning and preparing for natural disasters and unfolding emergencies that may occur in our Town or in the state or region.
-We continue to update our public safety and emergency plans and procedures, our shelter operations and coordination efforts, communication, and take part in local and statewide emergency drills..
+We continue to update our public safety and emergency plans and procedures, our shelter operations and coordination efforts, communication, and take part in local and statewide emergency drills.

 We work through a unified command system and coordinate with all town, state, and federal agencies when the need arises.
 Our efforts also include maintaining professional working relationships with private entities like Eversource and other utilities, which may someday have an impact on our community - if a disaster or emergency event occurs.
 We continue to receive and maintain grants, file mandated reports, and stay current with best practices for emergency management.
-This is important work, and as always, if you are interested in making a significant impact in your community and you are over the age of 18, please call or email us to learn more about volunteer opportunities town departments this year, like DPW, BBDF, WHPFD, EW Ambulance, Social Services, our Schools, the Treasurer, and our Elected Officials for their diligent service and commitment.
-If you need information about preparing yourself or your property for a disaster, please feel free to contact us at any time. -Edward J. DeMarco, Jr. (Police Chief & Director of EM)
+This is important work, and as always, if you are interested in making a significant impact in your community and you are over the age of 18, please call or email us to learn more about volunteer opportunities.

+It has been a very busy year thus far, as we continue to deal with Covid-19 (A National Pandemic).
+We have dealt with Storm Isaias resulting in large scale loss of power and other conditions impacting the Town.
+We would like to thank our town departments this year, like DPW, BBFD, WHPFD, EW Ambulance, Community Services, our Schools, the Treasurer, and our Elected Officials for their diligent service and commitment.
+If you need information about preparing yourself or your property for a disaster, please feel free to contact us at any time.

+Edward J. DeMarco, Jr. Police Chief & Director of Emergency Services